PAST PRODUCING SILVER MINE - Excellent Potential to Host Large High-Grade Silver Resource

 The Company cautions that a qualified person has not done sufficient work to verify the historical sampling data and has not substantiated any data as it pertains to the Property; therefore, the reader should not rely upon such historical grades.
 The information is not necessarily indicative of mineralization on the Property and is provided as background and context material for the reader.
 The Company is treating the historical sampling data as a guideline to determining potential future exploration programs.

-To date, results of mapping and sampling completed by Kootenay have resulted in the confirmation of anomalous silver in numerous veins at surface mapped over strike lengths from 200 meters to 2 kilometers.
-Initial channel sampling by Kootenay has grades ranging from 1 gpt to a high of 692 gpt silver over widths of 0.5 to 6 meters and carried grades of up to 692 gpt silver.
-Sampling and mapping of known veins has been completed.
-Prospecting for new veins and additional sampling and mapping continues in preparation for drill testing.
+To prepare for initial drilling, in 2018 the Company completed mapping and sampling which resulted in the confirmation of anomalous silver in numerous veins at surface mapped over strike lengths from 200 meters to 2 kilometers.
+Exploration channel sampling by Kootenay returned grades ranging from 1 gpt to a high of 692 gpt silver over widths of 0.5 to 6 meters.